 The priest’s laugh nearly disappeared beneath the fresh honking of cars and trucks from the south side of campus, “So do I – as always,” and, deeper, without the smile earlier, “But there is something about her account – something that tells me that we will be called soon, and this time we will need to leave as a group.”

-Peter felt something tug at his heart.
+William felt something tug at his heart.
 He guessed it to be unease, at having to leave his work for a long summer; or annoyance, at having to take on a new job when there were students to be cared for and problems to be solved.
 Touring the country and tracing stories was something for anthropologists, perhaps something that the media did to make a documentary.
 But analyzing the weak and the troubled, peering into their often soulless eyes, reading into their often harsh words – and listening to their growls, or snarls, or howls, or even roars and sneers – they were not part of the summer he had in mind.
 He didn’t even know what the endpoint would be.
 There wouldn’t be publishable papers, he couldn’t go to a conference, and there was only the promise of one class off the next semester.
 His students would have their vacation, his parents would go see Spain, and he was – listening in on the Devil.

 A van pulled up on the driveway outside.
 The security officers got in, with one of them sending instructions over the radio and calling for volunteers to go with them to the seminary.
-Judging from the long pauses and silences between beeps, Peter knew that no one wanted to take on the task.
+Judging from the long pauses and silences between beeps, William knew that no one wanted to take on the task.

-Peter found himself halfway to the door, and he had to stop himself before walking out.
+William found himself halfway to the door, and he had to stop himself before walking out.

 ”I ask that you not join the exorcism,” Fr.
 Anthony finished.